 A four-year course providing a solid foundation in Mechanical Engineering along with specialist expertise in the integration of electrical and mechanical systems.
+Students can also take the Industrial Placement Year, providing the opportunity for a year-long placement with an engineering-based organisation.

 An integrated masters degree in Mechanical Engineering / Mechatronics is perfect for anyone interested in emerging technologies from autonomous robots to self-driving cars.
 Students have the opportunity to study and practise mechanical, electrical and control engineering to develop smarter machines.
 The ability to integrate electronics, control, software and mechanical engineering into a range of innovative products and systems is at the heart of the course and a sought-after skill set with modern manufacturing companies.